To add cordova plugin execute following command:

 <string>Uso del indentificador para redes de terceros</string>

-We start the session using the startSession
+We start the session using the startSession method.

 EMMA.startSession(configuration);